stark-lang/stark/doc/stark-language-reference.md

     Winter = 12
 ```

 Note that an enum is always required to provide a value that equals to `0`.
+If no values are specified, it is the first item in declared that will receive the `0` value.

 An enum can be used as bit flags